Shikharmall/podcast/README.md

 - Javascript

+## Register Page

+In this user can register and their identification would be verify through email.

 ## Login Page

-In this page player would be given there email and password.By this they have to login in the game.
+In this user can signin the .

 ## Home Page